apalache-mc/apalache/docs/src/adr/011adr-smt-arrays.md

 ### Code changes

+The following changes will be made to implement the new encoding of sets:

+- Add alternative rewriting rules for sets, via new classes extending `RewritingRule`.
+- In class `SymbStateRewriterImplForArrays`, overwrite rules pertaining to sets in `ruleLookupTable`.
+- In class `Z3SolverContextForArrays`, overwrite appropriate methods.

+## 4. Encoding tuples and records

 TODO

-## 3. Encoding tuples and records
+## 5. Encoding functions and sequences

 TODO

-## 4. Encoding functions and sequences

-TODO

-## 5. Encoding control operators and TLA+ quantifiers
+## 6. Encoding control operators and TLA+ quantifiers

 TODO